FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 In NOMAD, [Workflows](../../explanation/workflows.md) are directed graphs with nodes (tasks) that connect multiple [Entries](../../reference/glossary.md#entry) together in a structured way, while specifying information passed between the nodes via inputs/outputs that link to particular sections of the relevant [Archive](../../reference/glossary.md#archive).

-Workflows are sometimes created automatically by NOMAD via parser [Plugins](../../explanation/plugin_system.md), for certain supported uploads.
+Workflows are sometimes created automatically by NOMAD during [Processing](../../explanation/processing.md), for certain supported uploads.
 Users can also create their own workflow entries by uploading an appropriately formatted workflow YAML.
 This how-to guide will cover the specifics of this process.

 !!!
 Note
     In the following, various supported raw data files will be used to form concrete examples that can be reproduced.
 The nature of these files or their underlying methods of production is irrelevant for the purpose of this how-to.